micahcowan/a2vimode/MANUAL.md

 # User Manual for a2vimode

+## Introduction

+Welcome to **a2vimode**!
+This software replaces the standard input prompt (called `GetLn` or `GETLN` in source listings of the Apple \]\[ firmware), with a version that offers full, advanced line-editing features, along with conveniences for navigating and coding in AppleSoft.

+Its keybindings and featureset are based on the "vi-mode" keybindings available in **bash** and other Bourne shells (support for **set -o vi** is in fact mandated for **sh** by the POSIX standard), which of course are in turn based on the Unix editor known as **vi**.

+Often, users find themselves confused or taken aback by **vi**'s "modal editing" paradigm—wherein **vi** separates editing into modes such as **insert**, where typing characters inserts them into the line being input, and so-called **normal** mode, where ordinary key characters like **w** and **h** are used, not to insert themselves as text, but to navigate within the line, or even to make multiple-character deletions or changes to the line.
+This modal-editing style is unfamiliar to those whoa re accustomed to editors *always* being in "insert" mode, so that typing an **a** virtually always results in an **a** being inserted into the typed line.

+But **vi**'s modal editing feature offers some distinct advantages to making the same keys mean the same thing at all times:
+ - Because **normal** mode provides an opportunity to use ordinary keys to perform special commands, traditional **vi** (and a shell's vi-mode) tends to avoid the use of key modifiers (like *control-*, *alt-*, or *meta-*) to invoke special functions.
+This means less stretching-your-fingers to hold down a key with one finger while striking another with another.
+ - Since key modifiers are seldom involved, it makes it easier to "chain" commands into each other.
+For instance, in **vi**'s **normal** mode, the **d** key is used to **d**elete something.
+But *what* it is that you're deleting is left open, until you chain that **d** into a command that moves the cursor—then the **d** command will delete everything between where the cursor was at the start, to where it moved to in the (sub)command.
+Command-chaining looks like this: you can type a `w` to move the cursor to the beginning of the next word.
+You can type `3w` to advance the cursor by *three* word starts.
+And you can type `d3w` to *delete* to three words ahead.
+ - With two keypresses, you can set up the **;** and **,** keys to jump around to the next or previous occurrance of any arbitrary character.
+In **bash**, this is especially useful for jumping between slash (`/`) characters in a lengthy filepath (this is the main reason why **a2vimode**'s author prefers to use **vi**-mode in his Unix shells); in **a2vimode** it is handy for jumping around to different `,`-separated fields of a `DATA` statement, for different `:`-separate statements on a long line, and (in combination with **d** or **c**) for quickly deleting the space between two double-quote (`"`) characters of a string.
+See the [Jump-to-Char](#jump-to-char) section for examples and usage information for these commands.

-## Design Goals
+## Design Goals/Differences From Vi

 The primary design goals, which are in fact to some degree in conflict:
- 1. Be as similar to vi(/vim) controls as practical
+ 1. Be as similar to vi(/vim) controls as practical—or more precisely, to the vi-mode controls in **bash** and other Bourne shells that offer it.
- 1. Be as capable of working on an Apple \]\[+ as an Apple //e
+ 1. Be as capable of working on an Apple \]\[+ as an Apple //e.
- 1. Be written with 80-column support in mind
+ 1. Be written with 80-column support in mind.
+ 1. Potentially destructive commands should be control-keys, to reduce chances of accidental invocation.

 Because of the limitations of goal #2, there is one major set of differences between our controls, and those in vi: there are no lowercase controls.
 You are welcome to type your navigation commands out in lowercase, but they will behave exactly the same as typing capitals.
-For related reasons, many capital-letter commands you may be accustomed to from **vi**, have the behavior of their *lowercase* equivalent.
+For related reasons, the majority of  commands you may be accustomed to from **vi** that are expressed by *lowercase letters*, instead use *either* case in **a2vimode**.
+Many of those keys have, in **vi**, related keys that do slightly different things when expressed in uppercase; in **a2vimode** these modified versions of the commands either don't exist, or use a different key to activate (for instance, the "replace-mode" command in **vi** uses **R**; but in **a2vimode**, `CONTROL-R` is used instead).

 An even bigger difference: instead of using the `ESC` key to enter "normal" mode, you should instead use the `TAB` key.
-Actually, the `ESC` key *will work* if you use it, at least in 40-column mode&mdash;but in 80-column mode on an unenhanced Apple \]\[e it *won't*, because the 80-col firmware intercepts it, and it will likely screw up your prompt's display.
+Actually, the `ESC` key *will work* if you use it, at least in 40-column mode—but in 80-column mode on an unenhanced Apple \]\[e it *won't*, because the 80-col firmware intercepts it, and it will likely screw up your prompt's display.
 The *enhanced* Apple //e and the Apple //c do not suffer this issue.

+Goal #4 is why `CONTROL-N` and `CONTROL-P` are used to traverse lines of BASIC, instead of `j` and `k`, which would be natural to **vi**.
+Because of limited memory, **a2vimode** does not maintain buffers that hold editing history, apart from an undeo buffer, and the last line that was completed.
+So it is not possible to edit a line of BASIC, and traverse upwards to see a different line of BASIC, and then return to the line that was being edited to continue as it was: traversing lines of BASIC *destroys* the line currently being edited, and so activating those commands via `j` and `k` would be inappropriate—*particularly* when their neighboring keys `h` and `l` are used very frequently, to move forward and back by a single character.

 Be sure to read the list of commands from the [Normal Mode](#normal-mode) section.